allyssonallan/EvoGen_course/Files/sfs.md

 We use ANGSD to estimate SFS using on example dataset, using the methods described [here](http://www.ncbi.nlm.nih.gov/pubmed/22911679).
 Details on the implementation can be found [here](http://popgen.dk/angsd/index.php/SFS_Estimation).
-Briefly, from sequencing data one computes genotype likelihoods (as described above).
+Briefly, from sequencing data one computes genotype likelihoods (as previously described).
 From these quantities ANGSD computes posterior probabilities of Sample Allele Frequency (SAF), for each site.
 Finally, an estimate of the SFS is computed.

 Sequence data -> Genotype likelihoods -> Posterior probabilities of SAF -> SFS

-These steps can be accomplished in ANGSD using `-doSaf 1` option and the program `emOptim2`, as following:
+These steps can be accomplished in ANGSD using `-doSaf 1` option and the program `realSFS`, as following:
 ```
-ngsTools/angsd/angsd -b input/lyca/bams.list -anc input/lyca/referenceseq.fasta -sites input/lyca/sites.bed -minMapQ 10 -minQ 10 -GL 1 -doSaf 1 -out output/lyca
+ngsTools/angsd/angsd -b input/lyca/bams.list -anc input/lyca/referenceseq.fasta -sites input/lyca/sites.angsd.bed -minMapQ 10 -minQ 10 -GL 1 -doSaf 1 -out output/lyca
 ```
 What are the output files?
 ```